 - display the results concentrated on the essential.

 # 7 Radar Chart

 Radar charts or spider charts are extra suitable for tracking top-level targets and quality improvements.
 Each axis tracks a KPI.
 Typically, the goal is to achieve the highest value on all the axes.
-The result is a completely filled radar chart.
+The result is a filled radar chart.

 # 8 Bubble Chart